sarog/rmm-agent/README.md

 "C:\Program Files (x86)\Inno Setup 6\ISCC.exe" build\setup-x86.iss
 ```

-## Updating the agent
+## Signing the agent and installer

-This is currently unimplemented; auto-updating agents will be worked on at a later date.
+See [CODESIGN](CODESIGN.md) for more information.

 ## Branding the agent

-Take a look at the constants at the top of every file to change the displayed names.
+Take a look at `common/const.go` and the defined constants at the top of every file to change the strings.

+## Attribution

+The JetRMM agent is a hard-fork of [wh1te909/rmmagent](https://github.com/wh1te909/rmmagent) version `1.5.1` (specifically [3b070c3fadb1ae4dff8f20196fc721d99a760474](https://github.com/wh1te909/rmmagent/tree/3b070c3fadb1ae4dff8f20196fc721d99a760474)) which is considered the **last MIT-licensed release** before Amidaware's introduction of the _Tactical RMM License_.
+Additionally, code from versions 1.5.3 to 1.8.0 (all under the MIT License) may be referenced through reverse engineering.